-Gross Refinery Margins
+Adjusted Refinery Gross Refinery Margins

-Gross refinery margin per produced barrel sold decreased 45% from \$23.20 for the three months ended March 31, 2023, to \$12.70 for the three months ended March 31, 2024.
-The decrease was due to lower average per barrel sold sales prices during the three months ended March 31, 2024.
-Gross refinery margin per barrel does not include the non-cash effects of lower of cost or market inventory valuation adjustments or depreciation and amortization.
+Gross Adjusted refinery gross margin per produced barrel sold decreased 45% 48% from \$23.20 \$21.99 for the three months ended March 31, 2023 June 30, 2023, to \$12.70 \$11.33 for the three months ended March 31, 2024 June 30, 2024.
+The decrease was due to lower average per barrel sold sales prices and higher crude oil and feedstock prices during the three months ended March 31, 2024 June 30, 2024.
+Gross Adjusted refinery gross margin per barrel does not include the non-cash effects of lower of cost or market inventory valuation adjustments, or which relate to volumes in inventory at the end of the period, operating expenses, and depreciation and amortization.
 See "Reconciliations to Amounts Reported Under Generally Accepted Accounting Principles" following Item 3 of Part I of this Quarterly Report on Form 10-Q for a reconciliation to the income statement of sale prices of products sold and cost of products purchased.